European Hornet vs. Asian Giant Hornet

 Asian Giant Hornet

-While most hornets are about an inch long, the Asian giant hornet, the world’s largest hornet, can grow to double that.
+While most hornets are about an inch long, the Asian giant hornet, the world’s largest hornet, can grow twice that size.

 The greatest differences between a European hornet and an Asian giant hornet can be found in their size and coloration.
-Asian giant hornets are far larger than European hornets, measuring up to 2.25 inches long with a wingspan of 3 inches while the European hornet grows to 1.5 inches long with a 2-inch wingspan.
+Asian giant hornets are far larger than European hornets, with queens measuring up to 2.25 inches long with a three-inch wingspan, while the largest European hornet grows to 1.5 inches long with a wingspan that stretches out 2 inches.

 The Asian giant hornet has an orange color on parts of its body, but the European hornet is yellow.
 The European hornet has a dark thorax like the Asian giant hornet.
 However, the Asian giant hornet has a striped abdomen with alternating bands of black and yellow-orange.
 Also, the European hornet has a primarily yellow abdomen with black bands that have two or more teardrop shapes bleeding into the yellow portion.